JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 ## BDD (this time for real)

 We know now how to write feature files and how to run automated tests from them, but that hasn't been BDD yet.
 We have only written a test for an existing feature in the app.
-To do BDD we have first to write the expected behaviour and then start coding.
+To do BDD, we have first to write the expected behavior and then start coding.

 ### 1. write down the expected behaviour